thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "Recommendations?"

 Freitas exchanged a glance with Leite before answering.
-"Sir, honestly?
-None of these options solve our fundamental problem.
-We need modernization, but every alternative comes with significant drawbacks.
-The Typhoon is too expensive, the Gripen is too limited, and the Rafale ties us to France the same way the F-35 tied us to America."
+"Honestly, sir?
+None solve our fundamental problem.
+We need modernization, but every alternative has significant drawbacks.
+The Typhoon is too expensive, the Gripen too limited, the Rafale ties us to France the way the F-35 tied us to America."

 > "So we're stuck."